endlos99/xdt99/doc/MANUAL.md

 or `L2`, depending on which bank is active.

-To override the cross-bank check explicitly, e.g., because the caller will be relocated to different memory address during runtime before the call is executed, a hash `#` can be appended to the offending label.
+To override the cross-bank check explicitly, e.g., because the caller will be relocated to a different memory address during runtime, a hash `#` can be appended to the offending label.

           BANK 0
     CONT  CLR  R0